WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - rename rejectAll to dropWhere
 - rename retainAll to takeWhere
 - forEach becomes an operator such that it can be used in a (perhaps infinite) pipe or sequence
+- foldr: callback args are now switched to (acc, cur) as conventional in JS standard library.

 ## wishlist
 - add each operator to SequencePrototype (requires type modification)